Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Daimon Medical Clinic is an English-speaking clinic located in Hamamatsu-cho of the Minato ward of Tokyo.

-This clinic specializes in general medical practices like allergies, cold & flu, asthma, diabetes, shoulder and hip pain, women’s and men’s health, vaccinations, etc. Apart from the general practices, they also offer dermatology and beauty-related treatments.
+This clinic specializes in general medical practices, such as allergies, colds and flu, asthma, diabetes, shoulder and hip pain, women’s and men’s health, vaccinations, etc. In addition to these general practices, they also offer dermatology and beauty-related treatments.

 Please note that this clinic does not offer any emergency medical services.

-You can reach Daimon Medical Clinic by a 1-minute walk from Asakusa and Oedo lines’ Daimon station or by a 1-minute walk from JR Hamamatsucho station.
+You can reach Daimon Medical Clinic by walking for one minute from the Daimon station on the Asakusa and Oedo lines or from JR Hamamatsucho station.

 Roppongi Hills Clinic, Minato-ku

 Roppongi Hills Clinic is located in the iconic Roppongi Hills Mori Tower building in the Roppongi district of Tokyo’s Minato ward.
 Considering the concentration of foreigners in the Roppongi area, this clinic supports English-speaking foreigners.
-However, please note that the English support is through bilingual interpreters.
+However, please note that bilingual interpreters provide English support.
 So, please do not expect all doctors and hospital staff to be fluent in English.

 The Roppongi Hills Clinic provides consultation and treatment services for internal medicine, cardiology, pulmonology, urology, gastroenterology, neurology, diabetes, orthopedics, gynecology, dermatology, and related medical issues.
-Apart from these, the clinic even offers services for psychiatry, health checkups, and vaccinations.
+The clinic also offers services for psychiatry, health checkups, and vaccinations.

 Unless they exclusively mention the need for an appointment for some particular medical conditions, you can just walk in without a prior appointment.